openshift/oc/README.md

   * The feature is potentially suitable for limited production use under constrained circumstances.
   * The feature is unlikely to be replaced or removed, although it is still possible for feature changes that require migration.

-OpenShift uses these terms in the same fashion as Kubernetes, and adds four more:
+OKD uses these terms in the same fashion as Kubernetes, and adds four more:

 * Not Yet Secure
   * Features which are not yet enabled because they have significant security or stability risks to the cluster